 The following degrees are offered in the funeral service program:

 - B.A. in funeral service (capstone program)

 Funeral Service Concentration Options

-In the traditional and capstone Bachelor of Science programs, students can choose to concentrate in either environmental health or business administration.
+In the traditional, transfer and capstone Bachelor of Science programs, students can choose to concentrate in

 Courses in the Funeral Service Program